kouchy/pgflibrarystreampu/README.md

-# PGFLibraryAFF3CT
+# PGFLibraryStreamPU

-This is a TikZ library to draw *beautiful* AFF3CT graphs in LaTeX ;-).
+This is a TikZ library to draw *beautiful* StreamPU graphs in LaTeX ;-).

 Some examples of use are given in the `examples` folder and they are detailed in the following sections.